jfrancis42/js8net/README.md

 #### Bugs to be Fixed

-* The web interface must be run from it's "extraction directory" (ie, it's not yet smart enough to install these files in the right place and run from anywhere).
 * Does not delete old/expired traffic without a browser reload.
 * Javascript does not properly handle exceptions (because I haven't written the code yet to deal with exceptions), and does odd GUI things when there are certain JSON/network failures.
 * Table headers aren't quite right, do not properly reflect CSS intent (I think I'm missing the <tr> in the <thead> section).
-* Timezone in the javascript is hard-coded to Mountain Time (my time zone) because the collector is marking time in local time, not UTC.
-* I taught myself Javascript specifically for this web project using a couple of 10+ year-old books I bought cheap at a used book store on a recent trip.
+* I taught myself Javascript specifically for this web project using a couple of 10+ year-old books I bought at a used book store on a recent road trip.
 In other words, it's my first ever Javascript project.
-So if you notice that the Javascript sucks, that's why.
+So if you notice that my Javascript sucks even more than typical Javascript, that's why.

 #### Features to be Added